|Address||Kings Park, Bournemouth, Dorset, England|

 The club has recently tried to buy the Vitality Stadium back with the thought in mind to expand its capacity to 18,000.
 However, all of their attempts were vain.
 The management of AFC Bournemouth currently discuss the plan of the new stadium’s construction.

 If you are looking for the easiest way to buy tickets for the home match of AFC Bournemouth, look no more.
 StubHub is a wonderful timesaving solution which can be very handy whenever you want to buy football match tickets at a reasonable price.
 The intuitive interface, advanced navigation, and other helpful features will help you to get the tickets in the most convenient way.
 At Stubhub, they also have a global delivery service.

 Alternatively, you can buy football match tickets using the options below:

 - The phone line +44 (0) 344 576 1910;

 - Ticket office located in the Club Superstore on the corner of the Main Stand and North Stand of the Vitality Stadium.

-As a rule, the clubs of the Premier League categorise the matches.
+As a rule, the English clubs categorise the matches.
 They sell the tickets for the matches against top clubs at a higher rate compared with the regular matches.
 AFC Bournemouth don’t have such practice.
 The ticket prices only depend on the seat’s location at the stadium.
 The prices currently range from £32 to £50.

 The Bournemouth area is enjoyed by thousands of tourists during the hot days because of the sand and the sea.
 In fact, football trips usually occur in the off-season.
 No matter when you want to visit this city, Booking.com is a perfect solution.
 It will help you to quickly find the best hotel deals in Bournemouth.